OSACT5-LREC/osact-website/content/home/slider.md

 item:
   - title: Welcome to OSACT5
-    content: 'The 5th Workshop on Open-Source Arabic Corpora and Processing Tools with Shared Task on Offensive Language Detection'
+    content: 'The 5th Workshop on Open-Source Arabic Corpora and Processing Tools with Shared Tasks on Quran QA and Fine-Grained Hate Speech Detection'
     # Choose `center`, `left`, or `right` alignment.
     align: center
     # Overlay a color or image (optional).